 Reneal International Education Outreach (Reneal IEO) installs low-cost computer labs at schools in the Philippines and Tanzania.
-In coordination with the Arusha District Council and other government officials, seven schools in Tanzania (Africa) were identified as candidates for 2014 projects.
-These schools were evaluated via on-site visits in August and September of 2013, and three schools were judged to meet Reneal IEO criteria for project involvement.
-A fourth school also appears promising, if time and resources permit.
+In coordination with the Arusha District Council, seven schools in Tanzania (Africa) were identified as candidates for 2015 projects.
+Resources for 2015 appear to support selection of the top four schools from the prioritized list.

 The Reneal IEO mission statement is provided in Section 2.
 Section 3 includes a complete project description.
-All three schools are asked to agree to the expectations outlined in Section 4.
+All four schools are asked to agree to the expectations outlined in Section 4.